Google Core Update and the New Page Experience Ranking Factor

 You can start making these changes right away and see what works for you and what doesn’t.

 The success of your website is important for your business to thrive.
-This means that understanding the different Google Core Updates can be essential in order to give your website the boost that it needs to increase your visibility.
+This means that understanding the different Google Core Updates can be essential in order to give your website the boost that it needs to increase your visibility and make sure you have a mobile friendly website.

 The goal here is to make sure that you understand the basics about this new update, then you can take this information to make the essential changes that you need to stand out.
 Here you can get some basic understanding on how the core update affects you.